Fabmicro-LLC/KarnixMecanumTest/README.md

 ## Configuration of the test setup

-1. A cart is quipped with four mecanum (Ilon) wheels each can be driven independently using NEMA17 stepper motor (1.8 deg/step) and 1:30 reduction gear.
+1. A cart is equipped with four mecanum (Ilon) wheels each can be driven independently using NEMA17 stepper motor (1.8 deg/step) and 1:30 reduction gear.
 Basic frequency of the stepper is 1000 Hz.

 2. Each stepper motor is powered by DRV8825 IC driver which accepts **EN#**, **DIR** and **STEP** signals.
 All four DRV8825 are configured to divide step by 16 (MODE2 set to 1).
 Hence, a full circle wheel rotation takes 96000 steps (200 * 30 * 16).